 A fasting blood sugar test measures sugar (glucose) in your blood.
-It’s a simple, safe and common way to diagnose prediabetes, diabetes or gestational diabetes.
-A healthcare provider will prick your finger or use a needle to draw blood from a vein in your arm.
-Don’t eat or drink anything (except water) for 8 to 12 hours before the test.
+It’s a simple and common way to screen for prediabetes, diabetes or gestational diabetes.
+Don’t eat or drink anything (except water) for eight to 12 hours before the test.

 Advertisement